Colm, tell us a bit about your career to date.

 Could you tell us about the process behind moving offshore?

 Once I’d found a role of interest, there was an initial interview via a straightforward teleconference.
 I was in a position where I could accept an offer should one come, so committing before the first interview that this is a live possibility is certainly advisable and appears to be a key factor in whether or not you are a suitable candidate.
 The team at Hydrogen gave me a lot of advice on who I was going to be speaking to, as well as the working environment I could expect.

 The post-offer period is probably the most different in that you have to apply for a work permit and then wait for the results before you hand in your notice, which can take some time.
 After that, you resign and serve your notice period and then go through an induction process with your new job, in the same way you would anywhere else.
 Physically moving here was seamless – the moving team from my firm were excellent, providing me with temporary accommodation and advice on setting up bank accounts etc. I didn’t ship any large items because places can come furnished, but I’ve done a few trips to the United States to buy other bits and pieces.
 All quite straightforward!

 If you’d like to hear the full interview with Colm, and find other stories from people who have moved offshore, you can watch our latest webinar: Making the move Offshore >>

 More about Colm Dawson

 Colm joined Walkers' Cayman Islands office in 2018, where he is an Associate in the Regulatory group.
-Colm and the Regulatory & Risk Advisory group regularly act for major investment banks, investment managers and other service providers, insurers and others, advising on a comprehensive range of regulatory matters.Posted about 2 years ago
+Colm and the Regulatory & Risk Advisory group regularly act for major investment banks, investment managers and other service providers, insurers and others, advising on a comprehensive range of regulatory matters.Posted over 2 years ago